Best GoDaddy alternatives: more for less

 - Customer services,

-If any of these things are not up to your standard, there are 5 great GoDaddy alternatives that can help you with a few or even all of the listed weaknesses.
+If any of these things are not up to your standard, there are 5 great services and sites like GoDaddy that can help you with a few or even all of the listed weaknesses.
 Here’s how those providers rank.

 Best GoDaddy alternatives: ranked